Evidence-based curriculum for ages 2-8

 Screenshot of an ABCmouse game that teaches prefixes, showing colorful graphics and interactive elements to help children learn word-building skills with prefixes.

 1. When adding most prefixes (un-, dis-, or re-), don’t change the spelling of the root word.
+For more examples and a detailed list, check out our prefix word list.

 Examples: unable, disapprove, reuse